AdobeDocs/experience-platform.en/help/catalog/home.md

 [!DNL Catalog Service] is the system of record for data location and lineage within Adobe Experience Platform.
 While all data that is ingested into [!DNL Experience Platform] is stored in the [!DNL Data Lake] as files and directories, [!DNL Catalog] holds the metadata and description of those files and directories for lookup and monitoring purposes.

-Simply put, [!DNL Catalog] acts as a metadata store or "[!UICONTROL catalog]" where you can find information about your data within [!DNL Experience Platform].
+Simply put, [!DNL Catalog] acts as a metadata store or "catalog" where you can find information about your data within [!DNL Experience Platform].
 You can use [!DNL Catalog] to answer the following questions:

 * Where is my data located?
 * At what stage of processing is this data?